 Data for this study was collected from primary source.
 The primary data was collected through the use of structured questionnaires.
-Data was collected on adaptation strategies employed by cocoa farmers to mitigate the effect of climate change on cocoa output as well as constraints related to climate change adaptation.
-Personal visits were also made to some of the farmers to attest to the validity of the information provided by the respondents in the questionnaire.
+Data-was collected for this study are theen adaptation strategies employed by cocoa farmers to mitigate the effect of climate change on cocoa output as well as constraints related to climate change adaptation.
+Personal visits were also made to some of the farmers to attest to the validity of the information provided in the questionnaire by the respondents, in the questionnaire.